MicrosoftDocs/powerapps-docs/articles/environments-overview.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="10/10/2016"
+   ms.date="10/13/2016"
    ms.author="ricksal"/>

 # Environments Overview
 Environments are a new concept in PowerApps.
 Put simply, anything within an environment, lives and dies within that environment.
+They serve as containers to separate apps that may have different roles (Test, Production), security requirements, target audiences, or whatever category you wishto specify.

 ## Environment scope
 An environment is bound to a geographic location, like the U.S. When you create a flow in an environment, that flow is routed to all datacenters in that geographic location (like the U.S.).
 If you delete the environment, then all flows within that environment are also deleted.
 This applies to any items you create in that environment, including connections, gateways, PowerApps, and more.